From the first day of primary (or grade) school most of us compete.

 Census based data collection

-As a corollary to the point above, because you are surveying all of your customers, a bigger sample set, you can dramatically reduce the number of questions you ask each customer.
+As a corollary to the point above, because you are surveying all of your customers you can dramatically reduce the number of questions you ask each customer.
 This reduces the length of the survey, increasing response rates and reducing the impact on your customers.

 Cons of Transactional Feedback